You want to take a backup of your files to your Seagate Backup Plus with Time Machine.

 Why is that important?

-Your Mac cannot use those NTFS drives for a Time Machine backup.
-Not without reformatting it first to HSF+.
+Your Mac cannot use NTFS or ExFAT formatted drives for a Time Machine backup.
+Not without reformatting it first to HFS+.

-If you have a NTFS formatted external hard drive.
+If you have a NTFS or ExFAT formatted external hard drive.
 Go over to my article “How to Format Seagate Backup Plus for Mac Help!
 Don’t Freak Out” to find out how.

 Reformat and head back here afterwards.